hanskerkhof/priva-muscle-assignment-dzxhzp/README.md

 The `muscle-number` component should have the following features (in order of importance)
 - Display title, value, unit and date. (pass the data object to the component)
 - Make the value standout (e.g. make it bigger on screen) E.g. create styling for the component roughly matching the style presented in the design image as supplied to you.
-- The default font is ‘Roboto’.
-You can load it like this: `@import url("https://fonts.googleapis.com/css2?family=Roboto");`
-- Create a switch to display the value in either `Celcius` or `Fahrenheit` units (default is Celcius)
+- Create a switch to display the value in either `Celcius` or `Fahrenheit` units (default is Celcius) Please take a look at this image: `assets/muscle-number-component-fahrenheit.png`
-- Display the date and time (from dateTime provided in JavaScript notation in the data) in a more user-friendly manner (render the day and month in human readable text, e.g. Monday, Februari 15, etc…) (by using an Angular pipe)
+- Display the date and time (from dateTime provided in JavaScript notation in the data) in a more user-friendly manner (render the day and month in human readable text, e.g. Monday, Februari 15, etc…) by using an Angular pipe
 - Display the value with 1 decimal only. (by using an Angular pipe)

 Optional